adamsilver/adamsilver.io-jekyll/_posts/2014-12-29-misusing-ajax-for-personalisation.md

 What seems like a simple use of AJAX has a significant effect on architecture...

-> Is there one extra request for personalised content or multiple?
+Is there one extra request for personalised content or multiple?
-> <br><br>Do you serve it as JSON and then parse that on the client?
+<br>Do you serve it as JSON and then parse that on the client?
-> <br><br>How do you organise your scripts for this?
+<br>How do you organise your scripts for this?
-> <br><br>How do you organise the view partials for this on the server?
+<br>How do you organise the view partials for this on the server?
-> <br><br>At what point is personalised content not essential to the UX and how does that affect architecture?
+<br>At what point is personalised content not essential to the UX and how does that affect architecture?

-## 2. Degraded experience for some people.
+## 2. Poor experience for some people.

 If the user doesn't have Javascript (or they have it but not the capability to make AJAX requests, traverse or manipulate the Document etc) they will be unable to use this functionality.
 This goes against the principle of Progressive Enhancement and is completely against the spirit of the web.
 And in the case of "logging out" this would obviously be a poor decision.